otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   long-term public key used in the DAKE.
 ```

-After serializing, encode in Base-64, then prepend `?OTRP` and add fragmentation
+After serializing, encode in Base-64, then prepend `?OTRP`.
-like in OTRv4.

 ### State machine